1947’s A Double Life was Shelley Winters’ big break.

-Oh, and there’s also the fact that by 1954 when Shelley says the crazy night occurred, Marilyn was a megastar and married to Joe DiMaggio…sorry Shelley, it doesn’t add up!
+And, there’s also the fact that by 1954, when Shelley says the crazy night occurred, Marilyn was a megastar and married to Joe DiMaggio.

 Shelley Winters and Marilyn Monroe: Roommates and Best Buds

 Shelley says that she and Marilyn even shared a few articles of clothing, specifically mentioning a striped bathing suit.
 And indeed, photos from circa 1947 can be found of each starlet wearing the bathing suit Shelley describes.
-According to Shelley, this was another case of not having the funds individually to buy a cute swimsuit for modeling photos, but together, they did, and took turns wearing that adorable striped suit on their respective shoots.
+According to Shelley, this was another case of not having the funds individually to buy a cute swimsuit for modeling photos, but together, she and Marilyn did.
+They took turns wearing the stylish striped suit on their respective shoots.

 “the most beautiful one I ever had.
 If you see pictures of Marilyn or me around 1950 in a mink coat, you’ll know it’s the same one.
 Huge turned-back cuffs, a stand-up collar and ankle length.
 I still have this coat; only now the minks are a little tired…”

 Shelley later said that she didn’t realize at the time of their friendship just what a role model she was for Marilyn, who was six years younger.
-It’s possible that Marilyn’s famous decision to train with the Actors Studio in New York was even influenced by her friend Shelley, who made the same decision a few years earlier.
-Two ways Shelley claims she influenced Marilyn are particularly fascinating to me.
+It’s possible that Marilyn’s famous decision to train with the Actors Studio in New York was influenced by her friend Shelley, who made the same decision a few years earlier.

 The Open-Mouthed Smile of Shelley Winters and Marilyn Monroe

-According to Shelley Winters, that open-mouthed smile Marilyn became so famous for was actually something Marilyn picked up from Shelley.
-Shelley’s film career took off before Marilyn’s, and one day, Marilyn came to visit Shelley on the set of 1948’s Larceny.
+According to Shelley Winters, the open-mouthed smile Marilyn became so famous for was actually something that Marilyn picked up from Shelley.
+Shelley’s film career took off before Marilyn’s, and one day, Marilyn came to visit her friend on the set of 1948’s Larceny.
 Shelley played yet another sensual blonde in the film, and Marilyn noticed that Shelley consistently smiled with her mouth open at the end of each scene.
 She asked Shelley why she did this unique smile:

 “Well, I have slightly buck teeth,’ I told her, ‘and when I smile with my mouth open, you can’t tell.’
 Marilyn thought it was very sexy and used that smile forever…I gave it to her with pleasure.
 I hated it on me.”

-I must say, Marilyn does sport the open-mouth smile before 1948, the year Shelley says Marilyn adopted the look from her, but at the end of the day, it’s still a great story, and not necessarily an untrue one: Marilyn’s use of that open-mouthed smile did increase over the years after she met Shelley.
-It’s possible that her love of Shelley’s open-mouthed smile encouraged Marilyn to use it more frequently herself.
-And of course, as we know, that smile eventually became Marilyn’s trademark.
+But at the end of the day, it’s still a great story, and not necessarily an untrue one: Marilyn’s use of that open-mouthed smile did increase over the years after she met Shelley.
+Perhaps Shelley was an influence on Marilyn’s decision to use the smile more, and make it her trademark.

 Shelley Winters and Marilyn Monroe in Canada

-And to top it all off, Marilyn broke her ankle during filming.
+On top of all the drama with Preminger, Marilyn broke her ankle during filming.